 LaMarre, A. & Hunter, L. (2012).
 The use of community engaged learning in the teaching of the sociology of deviance.
 Teaching and Learning Innovations Journal, 15, 1-23.

-Gazzola, N., LaMarre, A. & Sutherland, O. (In press).
+Gazzola, N., LaMarre, A. & Sutherland, O. (2017).
 Social justice and advocacy: Critical issues in counsellor education.
 In Paré, D. & Audet, C. Social justice in counselling.
 Routledge.

 Rinaldi, J., LaMarre, A. & Rice, C. (2016).
 Recovering bodies: The production of the recoverable subject in eating disorder treatment regimes. (pp. 157-170).
 In Coffey, J., Budgeon, S. & Cahill, H. Learning bodies: The body in youth and childhood studies.
 Singapore: Springer Press.